danielpmorton/pyastrobee/readme.md

 ## Status
 ### TODOs:
+- [ ] Improve waypoints in demo, clean up script
+- [ ] See if the quaternion rotations between motions needs to be debugged (seems like it rotates in odd ways sometimes?)
 - [ ] Add some notes about using the keyboard controller somewhere
 - [ ] Implement force control / velocity control
 - [ ] Make the debug visualizer camera position an input in `initialize_pybullet` so we can start the visualization inside the ISS